 Fire Protection Technologies to Store in Your Home

 While we can make sure our equipment is installed properly and make sure combustibles are not exposed to excessive heat or flames, there are many tools and devices out there that can either help prevent a fire from happening or warn us from any impending danger.

-- Smoke and Fire Alarms.
-These will alert you when a fire has started in your home.
-You should check them once a month, just to make sure they are working properly and the batteries are fully charged.
+- Smoke and fire alarms: These will alert you when a fire has started in your home.
+You should check them once a month to make sure that they are working properly and that the batteries are fully charged.

-- Home sprinklers.
-You might see these more in commercial and school buildings, but you can store these in your home.
+- Home sprinklers: You might see these more in commercial and school buildings, but you can use these in your home as well.
 These sprinklers will help put the fire out once they detect the heat.